Colombian rainforest, photo by Andres Ramirez

 When Colombian communities thrive, the Amazon rainforest does too.

 Rich in ecological resources, Colombia is one of the most biodiverse places on Earth.
-It’s home to nearly 2 million Indigenous peoples, and over 1/3 of the country is Amazon rainforest.
+It’s home to nearly 2 million Indigenous peoples, and over a third of the country is Amazon rainforest.

 Home to the likes of jaguars, sloths and poison dart frogs, this precious ecosystem has been preserved by the 64 different Indigenous groups who live alongside the rainforest.